Frequently Asked Tax Protest Questions

 - Seek information from a local real estate professional.

 No. The Assessor is required to value each property as it existed on January 1 of the current year.
-If it was complete by January 1, 2021, then it will be valued and taxed for 2021, at a June 30, 2020 level of value.
+If it was complete by January 1, 2023, then it will be valued and taxed for 2023, with a June 30, 2022 effective date of value.

 How are the assessment rates determined?